goodaytar/books-leedudek/README.md

 5. **Model Saving:**
    - The final trained model is logged to MLflow, allowing for version control and later retrieval for inference or further experimentation.

+## Conclusion
+Sadly, my attempt to impress with a more verbose training loop backfired.
+There is a bug somewhere meaning that the precision, recall and F1 estimate after each batch is calculating to 0.
+I haven't had the time to debug.

+In hindsight, I should've just opted to use a huggingface Trainer, with a callback for the MLFlow logging.
+C'est la vie.